<--

-The Country Station (いなかのえき, later いなかの駅) was released in 1972 and depicts a smaller more remote station with an open station building with seating, a water closet (bathroom), a signboard, and, on Japan-made examples, a token exchange system.
+The Country Station (いなかのえき, later いなかの駅) was released around 1971 and depicts a smaller more remote station with an open station building with seating, a water closet (bathroom), a signboard, and, on Japan-made examples, a token exchange system.

 The station platform is nicely molded with two different sets of stairs and a textured floor as well as raised details inside the station building.
 The small plastic token ring originally came taped down to the station platform.
 The token can be hung out of the window of a train and be picked up by the pole.
 These poles are somewhat fragile and the pole and token are often lost.
 When the tooling for the Country Station was moved to Thailand around 1995 the token pole was replaced by a second flat tree.